 The matches can be viewed on TNT and truTV, with streaming available on Sling and Max.

-Veteran attackers Trinity Rodman and Catarina Macario headline the U.S. forward unit, as the dangerous goal scorers will provide the most attacking threat for the USWNT in these three matches.
+Catarina Macario headlines the U.S. Forward unit, as the dangerous goal scorer will provide the most attacking threat for the USWNT in these three matches.

-One attacking star who still has yet to return is Mallory Swanson, who has been absent since the 2024 Olympics as she navigates her first pregnancy with husband Dansby.
+Additionally, Mallory Swanson remains absent, out since the 2024 Olympics as she navigates her first pregnancy with husband Dansby.
 Having announced their pregnancy back in May, Swanson is likely due to give birth later this fall or into the winter.
+Sophia Smith, meanwhile, gave birth to her first child in early September and remains out.

 Another household name still on the outside is Jenna Nighswonger, whose inability to even see the matchday squad at Arsenal this season has begun to create a stir.
 Arsenal boss Renee Slegers said that it "hurts" to leave Nightswonger out each game, blaming a bloated squad for the unfortunate circumstance which she calls "a burden I have to carry."